johnshearing/PrivateKeyVault/README.md

 #### Getting Text and Files Into and Out Of the PrivateKeyVault Using QR-Code
 Since the PrivateKeyVault does not connect to any other devices there must be a way to transfer text and files into and out of the device in some transparent manner that gives the user complete control and the ability to inspect what information is moving in and out of the device at every stage of the transfer.
 The following 4 minute video gives a general idea of how QR-Code is used to transfer information into and out of the PrivateKeyVault.
 It is also a full demonstration of how to securely send ether on the Ethereum block chain.
 To see the video [click here](https://www.youtube.com/channel/UCQlQRc9muSqPZIXSfugN43A) to go to my YouTube channel and then click on the video entitled **Private Key Vault: an Air Gapped Computer For Ethereum Transactions**

 Now we will see how to move text typed in at the command line editor and also large files into and out of the PrivateKeyVault using QR-Code.
-The following instructions were made from information acquired from the following videos:
+The following instructions were made from information acquired from the following videos
+You can view these if you are interested in seeing where the idea came from.
 These videos are made for security experts and penetration testers.
 These people, who work within the law, are hired to test network security by stealing information.
 They then return the information and report on security weaknesses.